 There is little doubt that the consumption of online videos is red-hot.
 Reports from comScore and Nielsen suggest that 33.2 billion online videos were viewed during in December 2009, and the average U.S. Internet user watched more than 190 minutes of video.

 We wanted to learn more about how YouTube videos are being used.
 In this report, we focus on YouTube video engagement and, in particular, we aim to understand how the blogosphere embeds and provides links to different videos.
 YouTube videos have categories defined by those uploading the video, as well as user-defined tags, so we also conducted an analysis of both categories and tags that reveal topical and category trends within YouTube videos.

-We analyzed 2.5 million unique YouTube videos along with blog posts that embedded videos or linked to them from July to December 2009.Main highlights:
+Sysomos's social listening platform was used to analyze 2.5 million unique YouTube videos along with blog posts that embedded videos or linked to them from July to December 2009.Main highlights:

 1. JK Wedding Entrance Dance

 The bridal party dances down the aisle during Kevin and Jill's wedding.
 (41 million views)

 Animated babies in diapers and wearing roller-skates dance to "Rapper's Delight" by Dan The Automator.
 (17.6 million)

 The Muppets singing Queen's "Bohemian Rhapsody".
 (12.4 million)